 Alongside cognitive behavioral therapy, which is recognized as the most effective modality in treating substance abuse and other mental health disorders, Banyan Treatment Center offers alternative therapies such as Biosound Therapy, which integrates biofeedback therapy, Sound Frequency Healing, Music Therapy and Guided Imagery.
 The system consists of a vibrational platform, known as the Serenity Bed, which is constructed with memory foam and integrated with an audio/visual delivery system.
 The system utilizes precisely choreographed music that is synchronized with low frequency sine tones and binaural beats.
 Biosound Therapy has been shown to alleviate stress, anxiety, depressive thoughts, cravings, impulsivity, fearfulness, body aches, muscle tension, and headaches.
 We also offer sound healing classes, yoga classes, acupuncture, and chiropractic services.
-(Add picture of serenity bed)

 Do you offer any specialty programs?

-We offer art and music, mature and mindfulness programming, SMART Recovery, Faith in Recovery, Vivitrol Therapy, Alumni programming, and stabilization.
+We offer art and music, Mature and Mindfulness programming, SMART Recovery, Faith in Recovery, Vivitrol Therapy, Alumni programming, and stabilization.